Photographers & Videographers

-Unlike the work of your other wedding vendors (venue, music, flower arrangements, cake, etc), photographs aren’t things you can hear, smell, taste or even see at first.
+Unlike the work of your other wedding vendors (venue, music, flower arrangements, cake, etc), OBX Wedding photography isn’t something you can hear, smell, taste or even see at first.
 You don’t really know what you’re getting until after the fact.
 That means careful research and selectiveness regarding professional skills, artistic style, and personal demeanor are extremely important when choosing your photographer.
 Perhaps this involves looking into professionals with experience photographing beach weddings.
 Whether it’s generally photography done well, or you’re looking for that specific OBX wedding photography.
-Here’s some of our best advice to help you in this important selection…(Full list of OBX Wedding Photographers & Videographers below)
+Here’s some of our best advice to help you in this important selection and to help select the best OBX Wedding Photographer for your special day…(Full list of OBX Wedding Photographers & Videographers below)

 Choose a Wedding Photography Style

 Before you begin researching specific photographers, first, you’ll need to decide what type of photography style you prefer.
 Go wild with research in magazines, on the Internet, photos from friends, everything you can think of.
 This will help determine which kind of photographer you’ll want shooting your wedding.
 Spend time noticing the many styles of wedding photography.
 Save any kind of imagery you love.
 Visual inspiration can come from décor shots to a fashion blogger’s Instagram feed, to photos resonating of fine art, documentary (candid, off-the-cuff,) traditional, modern, etc.